 Whitlock J, Purington A. (2016).
 Commentary for Secret Society 123: Understanding the Language of Self-Harm on Instagram.
 2017 Year Book of Pediatrics.
 Cabana MD, Schroeder A, Scemama-deGuillaly P, Goldstein A. Eds.
 Elsevier, Philadelphia, PA.

 Kelada, L., Whitlock, J., Hasking, P, & Melvin, G. (2016).
 Parents’ experiences of non-suicidal self-injury among adolescents and young adults.
 Journal of Child and Family Studies.
 25:3403-3416

 Whitlock, J. & Lloyd-Richarson, E. (under contract).
 Parents on the edge: Understanding and living with your child’s self-injury.
 Oxford University Trade Press.
 New York, New York.
 Anticipated publication: 2017.

-Bazarova, N. N., Choi, Y. H., Sosik, V., Cosley, D., & Whitlock, J. (in press).
+Bazarova, N. N., Choi, Y. H., Sosik, V., Cosley, D., & Whitlock, J. (2015).
 Social sharing of emotions on Facebook: Channel differences, satisfaction, and replies.
-Computer-supported Cooperative Work (CSCW 2014), March 14-18, Vancouver, Canada.
+Proceedings of the 18th ACM Conference on Computer-Supported Cooperative Work & Social Computing: 154-164, March 14-18, Vancouver, Canada.

-Kress, V., Newgent, R., Whitlock, J., Mease, L. (in press).
+Kress, V., Newgent, R., Whitlock, J., Mease, L. (2015).
 Spirituality, life satisfaction, and life meaning: protective factors for non-suicidal self-injury.
-Journal of College Counselling.
+Journal of College Counselling 18(2): 160-174.

 Whitlock, J.L., Exner-Cortens, D. & Purington, A. (2014).
 Validity and reliability of the non-suicidal self-injury assessment test (NSSI-AT).
 Psychological Assessment 26(3): 935-946.